-For embedded DSSI, the device name consists of the letters DIAu or DIBu (MIAu or MIBu for the TF85 tape drive)-devices on bus 0 are listed as DIA, devices on bus 1 are listed as DIB-and u is a unique unit number.
-The embedded DSSI host adapter for each bus is identified by an asterisk ().
+For embedded DSSI, the device name consists of the letters DIAu (MIAu for the TF85 tape drive) and u is a unique unit number.
+The embedded DSSI host adapter is identified by an asterisk (\).

-The embedded DSSI display for Example B-1 shows a system with four DSSI devices (unit numbers 0-3) and an R400X expander with seven DSSI devices (unit numbers 0-6).
+The embedded DSSI display for Example B-1 shows a system with four DSSI devices (unit numbers 0-3).